okx/okexchain-docs/docs/developers/basics/transactions.md

 ## Routing

-OEC needs to parse and handle transactions routed for both the EVM and for the Cosmos hub.
+OKC needs to parse and handle transactions routed for both the EVM and for the Cosmos hub.
 We attempt to achieve this by mimicking [Geth's](https://github.com/ethereum/go-ethereum) `Transaction` structure and treat it as a unique Cosmos SDK message type.
 An Ethereum transaction is a single [`sdk.Msg`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Msg) contained in an